Skip to content

 Total per call~5,800~10,300+

 Compression saves 4,500 tokens per call.
 At 100 calls/day on DeepSeek, that’s **$3/month** saved.
+Not dramatic in isolation — but it compounds with everything else.
 (See Long-Term Memory for AI Chatbots for how the compression pipeline works.)

 4. Skip Rewrites for Explicit Content